-Keep in mind, Google’s Appointment URL is not intended for a contact or about us page.
-It’s exclusively meant to offer patients easy access to appointment booking.
+Keep in mind, Google’s Appointment URL is not intended for contact or about us page.
+It’s exclusively meant to offer patients easy access to appointment bookings.
 If you don’t see the option to add an appointment URL, Google recommends switching your business category, adding the URL, and then quickly switching the category back.
 Sounds crazy, but that’s a direct hack from Google itself.

 Once you’ve finished filling out each section, share your listing.

 As a practitioner, this part might strongly resonate with the way you currently do business.
 You know the importance of referrals and word of mouth recommendations.
 Every time a client or patient raves about your service, share a link to your listing.
 Should they choose to leave a review, it will be published within 24 hours or less.
-Please keep in mind, the laws concerning healthcare and review solicitation can get sticky.

-Here are a few rules to keep in mind.
+Here are a few rules to keep in mind:

 - Never launch a mass campaign to get more reviews.
-For example, don’t send a bulk email out to 300 of your patients requesting testimonials.
+For example, don’t send a bulk email out to 300 of your patients requesting testimonials;

-- Never offer any sort of compensation or kickback in exchange for a testimonial.
+- Never offer any sort of compensation or kickback in exchange for a testimonial;

 - Never make feedback a requirement.